Stryyder/The-Coding-Journey/README.md

 for updates and progress

 ## NOTE
-- The examples included here are not scrubbed to perfect.
-They are just "working" solutions that passed the current test.
+- The code examples included in this project are not perfect.
+They are just "working" solutions that worked to succesfully pass that specific challenge in coding bootcamp.

 ### Biggest lessons so far
 - Everyone is lost to a certain degree